-In August of 2011, the results of the National Lung Screening Trial (NLST) found that screening with low-dose spiral computed tomography scans compared to chest X-ray reduced lung cancer deaths among older heavy smokers by 20%, according to the American Lung Association.
+In August of 2011, the results of the National Lung Screening Trial (NLST) found that screening with low-dose spiral computed tomography (LDCT) scans compared to chest X-ray reduced lung cancer deaths among older heavy smokers by 20%, according to the American Lung Association.

-No, he should still be tested annually.
+No. The patient should still be tested annually.

 The goal here is prevention, and the best way to do this is through screening, according to the American Cancer Society.
 Our patient is likely to develop lung cancer, so preventative screening is the best way to keep them healthy and perhaps save a life.